Doctors discover their bios being used by another clinic, despite never working there | CBC News

 Dr. Sonam Maghera shared screenshots with CBC of the South Keys Health Center's (SKHC) website section of team members, which displayed her name and a description matching the bio posted on her practice's website word for word.

-But according to Maghera she has never had any contact whatsoever with the South Keys clinic.
+According to Maghera, she has never had any contact whatsoever with the South Keys clinic.

 "I was deeply concerned because I didn't work there … and they could have potentially been seeing patients under my licence," she said.

-The physician, who specializes in sports medicine, became aware of the problem last week after a patient contacted her clinic concerned that Maghera had left her existing practice with the Ottawa Orthopedic Centre (OOC).
+The physician, who specializes in sports medicine, became aware of the problem last week after a patient contacted her clinic concerned that Maghera had left her existing practice with the Ottawa Orthopedic Centre.

-Maghera's colleague at OOC, Dr. Darryl Young, tells CBC the South Keys Health Center also posted a copy of his bio, with only slight alterations to his first name and institutional connections.
+Maghera's colleague Dr. Darryl Young told CBC the South Keys Health Center also posted a copy of his bio, with only slight alterations to his first name and institutional connections.

 A Dr. Dave Young on the SKHC site trained in Alberta and is the chief of surgery at the Cornwall Community Hospital, whereas Dr. Darryl Young trained in Newfoundland and is the chief of surgery at the Kemptville District Hospital.